Euro zone bond yields rise, focus on economic data

 "While central banks are reiterating the importance of data dependency, one still has the impression that realised inflation is key, and with current levels of 10%, it is hard to believe European government bonds will continue their bull run over the next few days," UniCredit analysts said.

-A market gauge of long-term inflation expectations EUIL5YF5Y=RR was at 2.13% on Tuesday, close to its lowest since end-July hit on Monday at 2.06%.
+A market gauge of long-term inflation expectations EUIL5YF5Y=RR was at 2.16%, after hitting its lowest since the end of July on Monday at 2.06%.

-Bond yields in the euro area declined from their multi-year highs last week while euro zone inflation data hit 10.0% in September, a new record high.
+Bond yields in the euro area have declined from their multi-year highs last week, while euro zone inflation data hit 10.0% in September, a record high.

-Analysts flagged that subsiding quantitative tightening risks and talk about more European Union joint issuance should support spreads.
+Analysts said subsiding quantitative tightening risks and talk about more European Union joint issuance supported spread tightening between core and peripheral bonds.

 Two top EU officials on Tuesday called for joint borrowing to help the 27-nation bloc navigate the energy crunch, which would support heavily-indebted countries.

-Some analysts quoted media sources saying the ECB governing council will begin discussions on shrinking its balance sheet during Wednesday's non-monetary policy meeting.
+Some analysts quoted media sources saying the European Central Bank's governing council will begin discussions on shrinking its balance sheet during Wednesday's non-monetary policy meeting.

 ((stefano.rebaudo@thomsonreuters.com; +390266129431;))